turingschool/front-end-curriculum/lessons/module-4/introduction-to-sass.md

   </nav>
 ```

-(Possible solution is at the bottom of the file)

 Let's say that your client wants everything thats red to be teal.
 Pretend that your CSS file is huge.
 Isn't is awesome that you only have to change the CSS in one tiny little place?

 ## Color Functions